absolunet/docs-node-ioc/src/docs/02_architecture/03_service-provider/en.md

 ```

 The other way requires that you have proper local configuration (`app.env` configuration must be `local`).
-You can the use the following command:
+You can use the following command:

 ```bash
 node ioc make:provider SomeServiceProvider